BruceSteers/gambas3-compile-and-install/ReadMe.md

 + Raspbian,
 + Archlinux,
 + ManjaroLinux

-+ Alpine (untested and supports badly, I do not reccomend using it on an Alpine system)
+- Alpine (untested and unsupported, I do not reccomend using it on an Alpine system)

 How to use...